 The Secular Franciscan Order, formerly known as the Third Order of St. Francis, is an official canonical order within the Catholic Church, established by St. Francis of Assisi himself early in the thirteenth century.

-Ordinarily, we do not live in community; rather, we live with our families and perform our jobs out in the world, gathering in fraternities on a regular basis.
+We do not live in community; we live with our families and perform our jobs out in the world, gathering in fraternities on a regular basis.
 By profession, we promise to follow a Rule of Life approved and confirmed by Pope Paul VI in June of 1978.

 In these fraternities the brothers and sisters, led by the Spirit, strive for ongoing daily conversion, to turn away from sin and to be faithful to the Gospel.
 We seek, with and only with God’s grace, perfect charity in our secular state, helping one another in this journey closer to Christ, following in the footsteps of Sts.
 Francis and Clare.

 The SFO in the United States is structured into 30 geographic regions; the Minister of each Region is a member of the National Fraternity Council, as are the members of the National Executive Council and four members of the Conference of National Spiritual Assistants, one from each of the four Friar Obediences.
-The National Fraternity is represented at the International level (headquartered in Rome) by an International Councilor, our Minister General, Encarnacion del Pozo, OFS.
-There are approximately 700 local fraternities with approximately 14,500 professed members in the United States, world wide there are over 400,000 members.
-Each fraternity has a Spiritual Assistant, who is usually a First Order, or Third Order Regular, Friar, but could be a religious, diocesan clergy, or a certified lay Secular Franciscan.
+The National Fraternity is represented at the International level (headquartered in Rome) by an International Councilor, our Minister General, Kauser Tibor, OFS.
+There are approximately 700 local fraternities with over 13,000 professed members in the United States, world wide there are over 400,000 members.
+Each fraternity has a Spiritual Assistant, who is usually a First Order, or Third Order Regular, Friar, but could be a religious, diocesan clergy, or a certified Secular Franciscan.

 Is God Calling You?